gn0mesort/gn0mesort.github.io/content/slog/2022/slog_2_1.md

 In the end I think it just amounts to conflicting goals and ways of thinking.
 I'm not interested in software development to make a big score (or multiple big scores).
 I can understand that many people see software as a get rich quick scheme though.
 It's hard to ignore that aspect of computer technology broadly.
-Throughout my life, there has been, floating, the idea that one good idea could turn a person from a shiftless college student into a billionaire overnight.
+Throughout my life, there has been, floating, the idea that one good project could turn a person from a shiftless college student into a billionaire overnight.
 I guess it would be nice too but it isn't something I'd hold me breath on.

+## Continuing

+So I guess, with my last project dead it's back to Vulkan and X11 stuff for the time being.

 > **づるづるづるづる**